OpenFAST/openfast/reg_tests/README.md

 - CTest distributed through CMake

 ## r-test
-This repository serves as a container for regression test data for OpenFAST.
+This repository serves as a container for regression test data.
 The test cases are taken from the FAST V8 CertTests.
 The repository contains:
 - input files for test execution
 - outputs for various machine and compiler combinations which serve as "gold standard" solutions for the regression test suite